compphylo/compphylo.github.io/Oslo2019/PM_files/Dermatonotus_example.md

 ## **Main Menu**

 We start by writing a 2 pop newick: *(1,2)*.
 This will sep up a 2 pop isolation model with constant population size, no migration.
-You can follow the description in the menu to add parameters and and priors to the model.
+You can follow the description in the menu to add parameters and priors to the model.
 The numbers on the right indicate the parameters of the model.
 This model has 2 population size parameters and 1 divergence parameter, or 1 junction in the coalescent direction.
 We are going to stick with a 3 parameter model for now.

 ```
   A > Number of populations to simulate      2